Changing Dashboard Cluster Lights

 Detach ribbon cable (not necessary - but makes the work easier)

-You can then separate the circuit board from the rest of the unit by opening the white clips as in the following photo unlock:
+Next, you can separate the circuit board from the rest of the unit by unlocking the white clips as shown in the following photo:

 Separate circuit boards, middle white clips